MarcelMagro/srppp/README.md

-# psmv - R package to deal with PSMV data obtained from XML dumps
+# srppp - R package to deal with XML dumps of the Swiss Register of Plant Protection Products

 ## Description

-Functions to generate data objects from XML versions of the Swiss Register of Plant Protection Products 'PSMV'.
+Functions to generate data objects from XML versions of the Swiss Register of Plant Protection Products (SRPPP).
 An online version of the register can be accessed at <https://www.psm.admin.ch/de/produkte>.
 There is no guarantee of correspondence of the data read in using this package with that online version, or with the original registration documents.
 Also, the